OchiengPaul442/airqo-icon-library-min/docs/ADMIN_DEPLOYMENTS.md

 3. In the left sidebar, click on "Actions" under "Code and automation"
 4. Scroll down to "Workflow permissions"
 5. Configure the following settings:

    - Set "Workflow permissions" to "Restrict permissions for all workflows"
    - Check "Allow GitHub Actions to create and approve pull requests"
    - Under "Required approvals", select "Require approvals for all outside collaborators"
    - Set "Required reviewers/approvers" to include only repository administrators

 6. Next, go to "Environments" in the left sidebar
-7. Create two environments: "production" and "npm-publish"
+7. Create the "github-pages" environment
-8. For each environment:
+8. Configure the environment:
    - Click on the environment name
    - Enable "Required reviewers" and add repository administrators
    - Enable "Wait timer" and set it to 10 minutes to provide time to cancel accidental deployments
    - Enable "Deployment branches" and select "Protected branches only"

-## Updating Workflows to Use Protected Environments
+## Workflow Security Configuration

-The GitHub Actions workflows have been updated to use these protected environments:
+The GitHub Actions workflows have been updated with appropriate security settings:

-1. The Manual Release workflow now uses the "npm-publish" environment for releasing to npm
+1. The Manual Release workflow is restricted to administrators through repository settings
-2. The Deploy Documentation Website workflow now uses the "production" environment for deploying to GitHub Pages
+2. The Deploy Documentation Website workflow uses the "github-pages" environment for deploying to GitHub Pages

 With these settings in place, only administrators can approve and run the manual deployment workflows.